Symmetry broken states in an ensemble of globally coupled pendulums: Theoretical and numerical results for the system of three elements

+In this section, we consider the application of the approach developed in the Sec.~\ref{sec:ParametricInstability} for analyzing the stability of cluster rotational motions resulting from the development of in-phase mode $\phi(t)$ instability for $N=3$.
+In this case, there are two types of cluster modes: (2:1) solitary state and (1:1:1) regime.
+Detailed stability analysis of these regimes is presented in Appendix~\ref{sec:Stability_Analysis}.

+It is shown in \ref{sec:Regime_2_1} that for the solitary state (2:1) solutions $\phi_m^{-}$ arising on the right side $K_2$ of the instability interval of parameter $K$ defined by Eq.~\eqref{eq_alpha0_K12_1} is always internally unstable for all values of $K$ (see Eq.~\eqref{eq:2_1_Lambda_in_m}).
+Conversely, solution $\phi_m^{+}$ arising on the left side $K_1$ of the instability interval is always internally stable, but changes its external stability with $K=K_c^{(2:1)}$, and it is stable for $K > K_c^{(2:1)}$, where

+Similarly for (1:1:1) regime from \eqref{eq:1_1_1_Lambda_ex_m} the instability of the solution $\phi_m^{-}$ for any value of $K$ follows.
+Solution $\phi_m^{+}$ changes its stability with $K=K_c^{(1:1:1)}$, and it is stable for $K < K_c^{(1:1:1)}$, where

-Thus, for certain values of the coupling strength $K$ the synchronous in-phase rotational mode in the ensemble of three coupled pendulums becomes parametrically unstable and, depending on the initial conditions, regimes (2:1) or (1:1:1) can be realized.
+{Thus, for certain values of the coupling strength $K$ the synchronous in-phase rotational mode in the ensemble of three coupled pendulums becomes parametrically unstable and, depending on the initial conditions, regimes (2:1) or (1:1:1) can be realized.
+The values of coupled strength parameters $K_c^{(2:1)}$ and $K_c^{(1:1:1)}$ at which the change of stability of cluster modes occurs were obtained.} From numerical simulations it is known that $K_c^{(2:1)} \le K_c^{(1:1:1)}$ (see Section~\ref{sec:Ring}).